JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Control property `href`
-This property is REQUIRED and MUST be a string value representing a valid URI or URL template.
+This property is REQUIRED and MUST be a string value representing a valid URI or URI template.
 It contains the target URI of the control or a URL template to be completed thorugh variable expansion.

 The `href` URI SHOULD be an absolute URL (or URL template) but clients should be prepared to handle relative URLs.
 At the time of writing there is no rules for how to resolve relative URLs so it will have to depend on an agreement between the client and server.